tberriel/FeatSplat/README.md

   #### --white_background / -w
   Add this flag to use white background instead of black (default), e.g., for evaluation of NeRF Synthetic dataset.
   #### --sh_degree
-  Order of spherical harmonics to be used (no larger than 3). ```3``` by default.
+  Order of spherical harmonics to be used (if --gaussian_splatting is set, --sh_degree should not be larger than 3).
+Default = 0.
   #### --convert_SHs_python
   Flag to make pipeline compute forward and backward of SHs with PyTorch instead of ours.
+If --gaussian_splatting is not set, this flag will be ignored.
   #### --convert_cov3D_python
   Flag to make pipeline compute forward and backward of the 3D covariance with PyTorch instead of ours.
   #### --debug